pip-services/pip-services-docs/content/en/net/commons/config/config_params.md

 ### Description
 The ConfigParams class contains a key-value map with configuration parameters.
 It allows you to define configuration parameters that can be used, for example, to define access control credentials.

-Important points:
+**Important points**

-- In general, ConfigParams is used to pass configurations to IConfigurable objects.
+- In general, ConfigParams is used to pass configurations to [IConfigurable]((../iconfigurable) objects.
 It also serves as a basis for more concrete configurations, such as ConnectionParams or CredentialParams.
 - This class stores all values as strings.
 These values can be serialized as JSON or string forms.
 When retrieved the values can be automatically converted using GetAsXXX methods.
 - The keys are case-sensitive, so it is recommended to use consistent C-style, such as “my_param”.
 - Configuration parameters can be broken into sections and subsections using dot notation, such as “section1.subsection1.param1”.
-Using GetSection method all parameters from the specified section can be extracted from a ConfigMap.
+Using the [GetSection](#getsection) method all parameters from the specified section can be extracted from a ConfigMap.
 - The ConfigParams class supports serialization from/to plain strings, such as: “key1=123;key2=ABC;key3=2016-09-16T00:00:00.00Z”